 A Facebook friend who is black recently posted that black people are taking care of their part.
 It’s up to white people to do ours.
 It wasn’t the first time I’ve read this thought.

 We are all caught in the web of racism.
 And it’s bad for all of us – not just for brown and black people who continue to be oppressed – but for white people as well.
-When we accept the socialization we’ve received that were better or more deserving, when we benefit from the systems that elevate us unawares while diminishing others, not because of any personal merit but simply because this society was established for the benefit of white people, then we can never be our best selves.
+When we accept the socialization we’ve received that we’re better or more deserving, when we benefit from the systems that elevate us unawares while diminishing others, not because of any personal merit but simply because this society was established for the benefit of white people, then we can never be our best selves.
 We can never be the persons that God intends us to be.
 We can never, without lying, say we’re not racists.

 We need to dismantle this evil for all of our sakes.